Elendev/composer-push/README.md

  # Example
  $ composer nexus-push --username=admin --password=admin123 --url=http://localhost:8081/repository/composer --ignore=test.php --ignore=foo/ 0.0.1
  # use repo-type Example
- # concreate repository name is configured in composer.json of the project,see value of key "repo-list" key in the next Configuration part
+ # concreate repository name is configured in composer.json of the project,see value of key "repo-list" in the bellow Configuration part
  # if --repo-type is not offered, reposotory name is setted by param --url as above exapmple shown
  $ composer nexus-push --username=admin --password=admin123 --url=http://localhost:8081/repository --repo-type=prod --ignore=test.php --ignore=foo/ 0.0.1
  ```